-If it did, this can form the basis for a successful DUI defense based around casting doubt on your breathalyzer results.
+If it did, this can form the basis for a successful DUI defense based on casting doubt on your breathalyzer results.

-The prosecutor says that GERD can’t have affected my breathalyzer results because the police followed Title 17.
+The prosecutor says that GERD isn’t an issue.
 Is this true?

 The idea is that, by continuously observing you, the test operator can visually ensure that during this time no alcohol is added to your mouth from: